Dog Killer Gets Probation

 “It certainly wasn’t strong enough or harsh enough to deter other potential animal abusers,” said Caryl Mackin-Wagner of the LBM Animal Abuse Awareness Fund in Laurel Springs, Camden County.
 “Animals deserve the same respect other living creatures deserve, and we would like to make sure that we prevent this from continuing because it is rampant.”

-And another person was also none too pleased with the outcome, Rocky’s original owner, Ryan Morson, who said the sentencing was a “disgrace.”
+And another person was also none too pleased with the outcome, Rocky’s original owner, who said the sentencing was a “disgrace.”

-Ryan kindly sent the pictures of Rocky you see scattered through the story.
-What an absolutely beautiful dog and you can see the love and affection that Ryan and Rocky shared.
+He kindly sent the pictures of Rocky you see scattered through the story.
+What an absolutely beautiful dog and you can see the love and affection that he and Rocky shared.

-“There isn’t a day that goes by that I don’t think about Rocky and with this sentencing it has honestly made it even more difficult,” Ryan said.
+“There isn’t a day that goes by that I don’t think about Rocky and with this sentencing, it has honestly made it even more difficult,” he said.
 This I can understand only too well!

 Below is a letter he wrote to the Delran DA right after the incident took place;